Barbara J. Patterson, PhD, ANEF, FAAN

 Currently, my research has been in the area of leadership competencies for leaders in nursing education.
 I have presented and published extensively in nursing education.
-I have also conducted research in the areas of social support and aging, male nursing students, evidence-based teaching, and leadership. in nursing education.
+I have also conducted research in the areas of gender diversity in nursing education, evidence-based teaching, and leadership in nursing education.

-Off campus, I am faculty for the Nurse Faculty Leadership Academy of Sigma Theta Tau International where I work with novice nurse educators and leadership development.
-I also serve as chair of the research review panel for the National League for Nursing, which reviews research grants for nursing education and was a member of a think tank examining nursing doctoral programs that focus on the scholarship of teaching.
+Off campus, I was faculty for the Nurse Faculty Leadership Academy of Sigma Theta Tau International where I worked with novice nurse educators and leadership development.
+I also served as chair of the research review panel for the National League for Nursing, which reviews research grants for nursing education and was a member of a think tank examining nursing doctoral programs that focus on the scholarship of teaching.

 My research interests include: leadership in nursing education; evidence-based teaching strategies; veterans in nursing education; and gender diversity in nursing education.

 - Patterson, B., Elliott, B., & Chargualaf, K. (2019).
 Understanding learning transfer of veterans in baccalaureate nursing programs: Their experience as student nurses.
 Nurse Education in Practice, 39, 124-129. doi:10.1016/j.nepr.2019.08.013

 - Chargualaf, K., Elliott, B., & Patterson, B. (2018).
 From military to academic nursing: Embracing an untapped leadership resource.
 Journal of Nursing Education, 57, 355-358. doi:10.3928/01484834-20180522-06